 I have an update on cleaning silver jewelry.
 After you remove the tarnish and you have cleaned the silver jewelry, store them in specially designed baggies to help prevent them from becoming tarnished again.
 Then I just clean them in the sonic cleaner from time to time.
 It is a lot easier to maintain them.

-The baggies I use say they do corrosion intercepting.
+The silver jewelry I use do corrosion intercepting.
 They work really well.
 The bracelet and charms have not tarnished since I have started keeping them in the baggies.
 Bonus: the gold coloring backing the bag turns black when the bag can no longer protect the jewels from tarnish.
 A chemical process is being prevented from happening with the substance in the baggies.
 It is nontoxic. baggies

 What Liquid or Solutions Can You Use?